AhmedElabd96/systemjs/docs/system-register.md

 * `metas: Object[]` - The metadata attached to the module dependency, indexed in the same order as `deps`.
 This is an optional argument.
   * for import assert the metadata is `{assert: {type: 'javascript'}}`

-> Note as of SystemJS 2.0 support for named `System.register(name, deps, declare)` is no longer supported, as instead code optimization approaches that combine modules like with [Rollup's code-splitting workflows](https://rollupjs.org/guide/en#experimental-code-splitting) are recommended instead.
+> Note as of SystemJS 2.0 support for named `PentaSystem.register(name, deps, declare)` is no longer supported, as instead code optimization approaches that combine modules like with [Rollup's code-splitting workflows](https://rollupjs.org/guide/en#experimental-code-splitting) are recommended instead.

-#### Why the System.register name
+#### Why the PentaSystem.register name

-Since `System` is the loader name, `System.register` is a function that allows us to _define_ a module directly into the loader instance.
-When code is executed, we only need to assume that `System` is in the scope of execution.
+Since `PentaSystem` is the loader name, `PentaSystem.register` is a function that allows us to _define_ a module directly into the loader instance.
+When code is executed, we only need to assume that `PentaSystem` is in the scope of execution.

 The advantage is the same as the AMD `define` in that it can support browsers with CSP policies that do not support custom JS evaluation, only script tags from authorized hosts.